-APEL / APCL 5 possibilities: Interview / Portfolio requirements: Independent Safeguarding Agency (ISA) / Criminal Record Bureau (DBS clearance required: APL will be considered for all modules on the programme under the appropriate University of Plymouth Regulations.
 Interview / Portfolio requirements: Interviews will be required with each applicant to ensure they have the appropriate personal and academic skill set to embark on the course and ensure they are aware of the structure and content of the programme.
 Applicants are also required to submit a 1000 word written assignment on the local economy.
-(ISA) / Criminal Record Bureau (DBS) Prior to embarking on WBL placements students will be required to undergo a company screening process funded by the company.
+Independent Safeguarding Agency (ISA) / Criminal Record Bureau (DBS) clearance required: Prior to embarking on WBL placements students will be required to undergo a company screening process funded by the company.
 Alternatively, the company may ask the student to complete a Disclosure and Barring Service (DBS) check funded by the student.

-PS11.
+PS10.
 Academic Standards and Quality Enhancement